Privacy Policy

 8.8 Google Consent Mode v2

-We use Google Consent Mode v2 to adapt the integration of certain Google services (e.g. Analytics, Ads, Conversion Tracking, Remarketing) to your chosen consent status.
+We use Google Consent Mode v2 to adapt the integration of certain Google services (e.g. Analytics, Ads, Conversion Tracking, Remarketing) to the consent status you have selected.
 The technical processes of Consent Mode v2 are provided and controlled by Google.

 8.8.1 How it works

-Consent Mode v2 enables Google to adapt the processing of certain data to the user's consent status.
-Consent Mode transmits signals such as:
+Consent Mode v2 enables Google to adapt the processing of certain data to the user’s consent status.
+In doing so, Consent Mode transmits signals such as, e.g.:

 - ad_user_data (granted / denied)

-The actual data processing, its scope and the type of information collected are determined by Google and the Google services used in each case.
+The actual data processing, its scope and the type of information collected are determined by Google and the respective Google services used.
 Google adapts its systems based on the consent settings you have selected.

 8.8.2 Purpose